 About the Appalachian National Scenic Trail: The Appalachian Trail is a 2,184 mile long public footpath that traverses the scenic, wooded, pastoral, wild, and culturally resonant lands of the Appalachian Mountains.
 Conceived in 1921, built by private citizens, and completed in 1937, today the trail is managed by the National Park Service, U.S. Forest Service, Appalachian Trail Conservancy, numerous state agencies and thousands of volunteers. www.nps.gov/appa

 About the National Park Service: More than 20,000 National Park Service employees care for America’s 401 national parks and work with communities across the nation to help preserve local history and create close-to- home recreational opportunities. www.nps.gov.

 The Georgia Appalachian Trail Club does not endorse Amazon, but if you shop there please consider using this link.
 Through their Amazon Smiles program, the Club will receive a small portion of the proceeds of your shopping.

-Deer hunting season begins in north Georgia in October -- the 11th for primitive weapons and the 18th for rifle.
-We encourage hikers to take extra precautions when hiking in north Georgia in the coming months.
+Deer hunting season begins in the Georgia mountains in October.
+Other hunting seasons occur through the year.
+We encourage hikers to take extra precautions when hiking in north Georgia particularly in the autumn months.
 Wear a blaze orange hat and jacket or pack cover, hike in groups, and be particularly cautious in the early morning or at dusk when visibility isn't as good.
 For more information about hunting seasons and locations, visit the Georgia Department of Natural Resources website.